NicholaiStaalung/Mindy/README.md

 A binary multilayer recurrent neural network - currently with only one hidden layer.

 This is a hobby project.
-It will be updated regularly, since its still under construction
+It will be updated regularly, since its still under construction.

 ## Get started

 Clone or fork the repo

 ### 1st step
-Organize a (n x m) numpy array of explanatory variables as input data (vertical rows and horizontal columns) and a (n x 1) numpy array as response variable with output data
+Organize a (n x m) numpy array of explanatory variables as input data (vertical rows and horizontal columns) and a (n x 1) numpy array as response variable with output data.

+If outout varaiables are not binary, add the OVR module, for One Vs Rest.

-Example
+Example with binary outpu variable
 ```
 inputM = np.array([
     [0, 0, 0],